 Silent posting when scheduling your content

-Silent posting is also possible for scheduled posts: when you schedule a post, you have the flexibility to choose whether to notify users about the post once it's published, as shown below.
+Silent posting is also possible when scheduling discussions, questions, ideas, and custom Post Types.
+When you schedule a post, you have the flexibility to choose whether to notify users about the post once it's published, as shown below.